github-fish/csc-user-guide/CONTRIBUTING.md

 Now you can ask a person to review and merge the changes.
 One can request reviewers in the Github web interface.

+Once pushed, an automatic preview site of a branch will be visible at [csc-guide-preview.rahtiapp.fi/origin/](https://csc-guide-preview.rahtiapp.fi/origin/).

 After the PR has been merged, the branch on github can be deleted.

-Tip 1.
-Git uses [Vim](https://www.vim.org) as the default editor for commit messages.
+**Tip 1.** Git uses [Vim](https://www.vim.org) as the default editor for commit messages.
 It is possible to change the default editor, but below are the most important commands if you do not want to do it right now.